DaltonLee-tech/KQL-Alert-Creation/README.md

 ![image](https://github.com/user-attachments/assets/0bf25b78-99fa-487f-92f3-95c2e14ddeb7)

 The "Set Rule Logic" tab is where we will insert our query.
 There are other options for our rule in this tab such as:
-Entity mapping: This option
+- Entity mapping: Helps Sentinel recognize and classify different events triggered by the same entity for investigation purposes
-Query scheduling:
+- Query scheduling: Determines how often you want the query to run, and how far back the data should be queried
-Alert Threshold:
+- Alert Threshold: Determines how many results the query takes to generate and alert
-Event grouping:
+- Event grouping: Choose if you want to trigger an alert for every event or group all events into a single alert

 ![image](https://github.com/user-attachments/assets/7201b436-a539-4811-85a3-570248f67d0c)